cea-hpc/phobos/doc/design/tlc.md

 **Lib scan:** (cf. function `ldm_lib_scan`) scan the content of the library.

 - arguments:
-    - boolean indicating whether the TLC should reload its state or not
+    - boolean indicating whether the TLC should refresh its state or not
 - response:
     - status of the operation: 0 on success, an error code otherwise
     - the state of the library: currently, we return it as a `json_t` element